-By February 2022, almost ten months of higher accuracy (± 5 mm) monitoring survey data has been collected over the Ensham underground workings.
+By February 2022, almost ten months of higher accuracy (\pm 5 mm) monitoring survey data has been collected over the Ensham underground workings.
 This data indicates that underground mining has been associated with surface movements less than 10 mm, which is within the accuracy of the survey monitoring and validates subsidence predictions.

 It is anticipated that prior to mining in Zones 2 and 3, more data of the natural surface movement will allow interpretation to determine any subsidence movement component.
 This data will be reviewed in conjunction with rainfall records and also the location of underground mining, to provide some guidance on the proportion of movement due to both mining induced subsidence and also the seasonal variation in ground levels due to changes in moisture content.
+The type of soil should also be referenced and recorded when interpreting the measured subsidence.
+This will allow an assessment of soil type and measured subsidence levels.